RSuarezLastra/RSuarezLastra/README.md

 # Hi This is Raul Suarez 👋

 ## Who am I?
-I am a passionate Full Stack Developer with a great passion for technology and a continuous thirst for learning.
-My journey into the world of programming has been a thrilling adventure, and I find myself captivated by it with every new concept I explore 😊.
+I'm a Full Stack Developer with one year of professional experience in creating technological solutions.
+Technology is my passion, and I enjoy constantly learning and tackling new challenges that allow me to grow as a professional and explore new ideas 😊.

 ### What Do I do?

-I thrive on the challenges that come with developing both the server-side and user experience of applications.
-Whether it's crafting intuitive user interfaces or architecting robust backends, I enjoy the holistic approach that Full Stack development offers.
+I specialize in developing complete applications, both on the server side and in user experience.
+I enjoy creating intuitive interfaces and designing robust backends, always striving to deliver efficient and well-integrated solutions.

 ### What Tecnoogies do I use?

-Thanks to my experience at Henry Bootcamp, I've had the opportunity to dive into a versatile tech stack, equipping me with the skills to build end-to-end projects.
-Here's a list of technologies I've become proficient in:
+Throughout my career, I’ve gained experience with a variety of technologies that enable me to handle end-to-end projects.
+Some of the key tools and technologies I work with include:

 - JavaScript
 - TypeScript